PhilJG/baybayin/journal.md

+Oct 10
+Only false values now presented, true value still create an error.
+Now recieving a type error I believe this is because it is still filtering and presenting reviewed = true values.

+Have added a switch statement changing dates in matchAnswer.
+Not working yet.

 Oct 9
 Sequence and reviewed properties are both saving in localStorage as true Woohoo!
 I think it is becuase I moved localStorage.setItem to index.js(the last js folder) because the properties where changed in that folder.
 Now localstorage will be set only after the first letter is reviewed as a multiple choice question.